rornela/ricardo-ornelas-portfolio/README.md

 # Portfolio Website

-A sleek, minimal portfolio website built with React Native and Expo, designed for a recent Brown University Computer Science & Economics graduate seeking software engineering opportunities.
+A sleek, minimal portfolio website built with React Native and Expo.

 ## Features